Iftequar7/infra/README.md

 Kindly replace the values from the module given below.

-* To create Public or Private subnets, set the value to true or false accordingly.
-If set to false, the subnets will not be created.

-* Specify the number of subnets you want to create by setting the value of public_subnet_count or private_subnet_count.

-* Choose the CIDR range for your subnets by setting the values of public_subnet_cidr_block and private_subnet_cidr_block.

-* Give names to your subnets by specifying the CIDR range of each subnet in public_subnet_name_map or private_subnet_name_map.
+    1. Set the region to your desired AWS region in the region parameter.

-* Configure the Internet Gateway by setting the value of create_igw to true or false.
-If set to false, the Internet Gateway will not be created.
+    2. Configure the Transit Gateway by setting the following parameters:

-* Similarly, configure the NAT Gateway by setting the value of create_nat_gateway to true or false.
-If you need a NAT Gateway in each Availability Zone, set create_nat_gateway_per_az to true.

-* To create routes for Internet Gateway and NAT Gateway, set the values of create_igw_public_rt and create_natgtw_private_rt to true or false, as required.
+        * create_tgw: Set to true to create a new Transit Gateway.
+        * name: Name of the Transit Gateway.
+        * amazon_side_asn: Amazon side Autonomous System Number (ASN).
+        * description: Description of the Transit Gateway.
+        * enable_default_route_table_association: Set to false to disable association with the default route table.
+        * enable_default_route_table_propagation: Set to false to disable propagation to the default route table.
+        * enable_auto_accept_shared_attachments: Set to true to automatically accept shared VPC attachments.
+        * enable_dns_support: Set to true to enable DNS support.

+    3. Configure Resource Sharing by setting the following parameters:
+        * allow_external_principals: Set to true to allow sharing with external accounts.
+        * resource_share_accounts: List of AWS account IDs to share the Transit Gateway with.
+        * tags: A map of tags to add to the resource share.
+        * share_tgw: Set to true to share the Transit Gateway.

+    4. Configure VPC Attachments by setting the following parameters for each attachment:
+        * vpc_id_X: ID of the VPC.
+        * subnet_ids_X: List of IDs of the subnets in the VPC.

 # VPC Module ########################################################################################################
 ```